SS Marietta (1943): World War II

-From the end on November 1944, Empire Daring sailed in various convoys to and from ports around the United Kingdom and also to Antwerp and Bruges in Belgium and Terneuzen, the Netherlands.
+From the end in November 1944, Empire Daring sailed in various convoys to and from ports around the United Kingdom and also to Antwerp and Bruges in Belgium and Terneuzen, the Netherlands.
 She was at Antwerp when the war ended.
 On 29 April 1945, one of her firemen was killed.

 Post-war

 Empire Daring made a round trip to Southend.
 Her last convoy was Convoy ATM 171, which departed from Antwerp on 31 May 1945 and arrived at Southend the next day.
 She then visited Hull and Rotterdam, Netherlands before returning to Sothend and sailing to the Tyne.
 On 10 July, she departed the Tyne for New Orleans, Louisiana, United States arriving on 1 August.
 She departed New Orleans on 13 August, sailing via Cape Henry, Virginia to London, where she arrived on 2 September.
 From October, Empire Daring sailed the Mediterranean, visiting Aden; Port Said and Suez, Egypt; Abadan, Iran; Basra, Iraq; and Haifa, Palestine.

 In 1946, Empire Daring was sold to Leith Hill Shipping Co Ltd and was renamed Marietta.
 She was placed under the management of Counties Ship Management Ltd, London.
 In 1948, management was transferred to Phoecian Ship Agency Ltd, London.
 In 1958, Marietta was sold to Bury Hill Shipping Co Ltd, remaining under Phoecian's management.
 She was scrapped in 1959 in Split, Yugoslavia.